×

 Skip to content

-Sony Bravia bug and bias lights turning on and off seemingly at random when the TV is turned off.
+Sony Bravia TVs and bias lights turning on and off seemingly at random when the TV is turned off.

 wake up chart

-You probably found this page because when you power your MediaLight from the USB port on your Sony Bravia, the lights are turning on and off at random when the TV is turned off.
-It's annoying!
+You probably found this page because when you power your MediaLight (or LED strip from any other brand) from the USB port on your Sony Bravia, the lights are turning on and off at random when the TV is turned off.
+It's annoying, but it's a first-world problem with workarounds.

 "Don't other brands of lights turn off with the TV?"